Nebraska Criminal Statute of Limitations

 Fleeing from justice.
 Also, if a person tries to "evade" (avoid) arrest for a crime, the law gives the prosecutor extra time to file charges.
 In Nebraska, the statute of limitations doesn't apply to any person fleeing from justice.

-Statutes of limitations carry serious consequences.
-If the state fails to timely charge a crime, it loses its right to prosecute that case.
-Certain circumstances toll (or suspend) the limitations period, allowing the prosecution more time to bring the case.
+Statutes of limitations can end a case.
+If the state fails to file charges within the applicable time limits, it loses its right to prosecute that case.
+But generally, the defendant must raise the statute of limitations as a defense.
 Consult a knowledgeable attorney in your area to understand how the statutes of limitations apply in a specific case.

 DEFEND YOUR RIGHTS